 The Long Course is a total of 16km, including 11 swim legs of 3.4km total and 11 running sections of 12.6km total.
 It takes teams from Lyne Park to Rose Bay, then Hornby lighthouse, Watsons Bay and back.

-The Short Course (for the first time) is over a total distance of 5km,and is intended to be an introductory event, to help people to have a go at swimrun without a big commitment in time and training.
+The Short Course is over a total distance of 5.5km,and is intended to be an introductory event, to help people to have a go at swimrun without a big commitment in time and training.

 The Short Course runs from Lyne Park to Rose Bay, Nielson Park, Vaucluse and back to Lyne Park for the finish.
 There is 2.1km of swimming over 5 legs, and 2.9km of running, also over 5 legs.

-Here is a link to the course description for both races.
+Here is a link to the course description.

 The Short course event has a limit of 100 teams and a minimum age of 14.